-All park equipment needs to be thoroughly inspected and tested following an extended period where it is not operational before it is opened to the public.
+Before opening to the public, all park equipment needs to be thoroughly inspected and tested following an extended period of shutdown.

 Filling pools

 Checking and balancing water chemistry

 Checking filters for blockages and build up

 Walking all waterslide flumes inspecting joints and ride surfaces, clearing out debris

 Inspecting slide tower stairs and all slide entry tubs

 Testing any electronic slide traffic systems

-Cleaning and waxing the waterslide flume
+Cleaning and waxing the water slide flume

-Run water in all equipment prior to opening to ensure flow is consistent and ensure water flow is as required in O&M Manual and no leaks, pooling water, standing water
+Run water in all equipment prior to opening to ensure flow is consistent and ensure water flow is as required in O&M manual and no leaks, pooling water, standing water

 Check all piping and drains including grates, dewatering grates, and other drainage areas.